|

 humanity can’t possibly be alone in the universe.
 But if we aren’t alone, why

 haven’t we found any evidence of aliens yet?
-Scientists at the University of California have pointed out that for fifty years people looking for
+Scientists at the University of California have

-alien signals have been looking for the wrong thing.
-Blanket broadcasting to
+looking for the wrong thing.
+Blanket broadcasting to the entire universe is

-the entire universe is expensive; surely any aliens who are communication
+expensive; surely any aliens who are communication with each other will be

-with each other will be directing their messages directly at each other.
-And
+directing their messages directly at each other.
+And since they would be

-would be unlikely to be in the firing line of such a message by chance.
-Which
+using very directed messages, we would be unlikely to be in the firing line

-makes an awful lot of sense*provided* aliens know where other
+of such a message by chance.
+Which makes an awful lot of sense*provided* aliens

-aliens are in the first place.
+know where other aliens are in the first place.

 Yesterday